 While Lady Gaga might be able to pick up several million followers in a matter of months, mere mortals like us will probably not have such good luck.

 But don’t let that frustrate you.
-Follow these 9 tips for encouraging people to follow you and who knows…maybe in a six month you’ll have several thousand followers.
+Follow these 9 tips for encouraging people to follow you, and who knows…maybe in six months, you’ll have several thousand followers.

-- Follow pinners/boards who/that fall in your target market – Basically, look for people who share the same interests as you do…and might be interested in what you do for a living.
+- Follow pinners/boards who/that fall in your target market – Basically, look for people who share the same interests as you do and who might be interested in what you do for a living.
 For example, if you are a photographer, then you would follow boards that are tagged “photography” or “weddings.”
 If you are a tech geek, follow people who enjoy science.

 - Comment on pins – When you see a pin that you like, leave a comment with the pinner.
-Do this frequently and you will start to gain their attention.
+Do this frequently, and you will start to gain his or her attention.
 Don’t forget that you need to add value when you comment.
 “Great stuff!” doesn’t cut it.

 - Create a pin that goes viral – Sharing pins is obviously the main way you would promote your brand.
-But content on Pinterest has the chance of going viral.
+But content on Pinterest has a chance of going viral.
 If you share a pin that someone likes, they may “re-pin” it…in other words, they share it with their audience.
-The more people who re-pin an image, the longer it will stay on the popular page…getting more re-pins and follows.
+The more people re-pin an image, the longer it will stay on the popular page, getting more re-pins and follows.

-- Encourage people to share your content on Pinterest – You can grab Pinterest share buttons from their site and embed on your own.
-However, you may want to wait to do this until adoption of Pinterest grows and you’ve established it as a place where you are going to spend resources to maintain.
-I would recommend that you don’t overload your website with share options…people tend to get confused when there are so many options.
+- Encourage people to share your content on Pinterest – You can grab Pinterest share buttons from their sites and embed on your own.
+However, you may want to wait to do this until adoption of Pinterest grows and you’ve established it as a place where you are going to spend resources.
+I would recommend that you don’t overload your website with share options…people tend to get confused when there are too many options.

-- Encourage people to follow you – You can also embed a Pinterest “Follow” icon for your website/blog.
+- Encourage people to follow you – You can also embed a Pinterest “Follow” icon on your website/blog.

-- Tag popular pinners – You can get the attention of other pinners by including a “@mention” tag like Twitter in your caption.
-This will send a message to that user who may then pick up on what you are pinning and re-pin.
+- Tag popular pinners – You can get the attention of other pinners by including an “@mention” tag like Twitter in your caption.
+This will send a message to that user, who may then pick up on what you are pinning and re-pin.

-- Use hashtags – Like the other social media sites, hashtags work on Pinterest to help you gain attention across multiple platforms and build up a following during a marketing campaign.
-It also works in gaining followers in much the same way that it does on Instagram.
+- Use hash tags – Like with other social media sites, hash tags work on Pinterest to help you gain attention across multiple platforms and build up a following during a marketing campaign.
+They also work in gaining followers in much the same way as they do on Instagram.
 On Instagram, if you include hash tags on your photos, you will appear in those popular searches.

 My final tip is to use Pinterest as an individual rather than a company.
 This is probably why Martha Stewart has double the followers than Martha Stewart Living.
-You are more likely to get followed since people won’t have the suspicion that you are trying to sell something if your profile was a company.
+You are more likely to get followed if you have a personal profile since people won’t have the suspicion that you are trying to sell something, which will be the case if you set up your profile as a company.

 How to optimize Pinterest for best SEO impact

-- Pinners can share content effortlessly – This leads to a high-probability for content to go viral, spreading across the network…muck like content on Tumblr.
+- Pinners can share content effortlessly – This leads to a high probability for content to go viral, spreading across the network…much like it does on Tumblr.

-- Each pin has a link pointing back to the original source – No matter how many times a pin was re-pinned…each pin is a unique link pointing back to the original source.
+- Each pin has a link pointing back to the original source – No matter how many times a pin is re-pinned, each pin has a unique link pointing back to the original source.

 In addition, these are not “no follow” links.
 In other words, you get all the authority of Pinterest with each link back to your site.
-That could change as the popularity of the company grows…and joins the ranks of Twitter or Facebook…but in the meantime it proves useful when it comes to ranking.
+That could change as the popularity of the company grows and it joins the ranks of Twitter or Facebook, but, in the meantime, it proves useful when it comes to ranking.